ryguy2k4/studytime/README.md

 * `results`: contains visualizations illustrating the data

 ## Reproducibility
 This analysis is containerized using Docker and automated using Snakemake.
 To reproduce the results, run the docker image via the `runall.sh` script.
+However, I have not published the raw data due to privacy reasons.

 ## Results
 ![Alt text](/results/stackplot_by_class.png?raw=true "Stackplot By Class")